AmilieCoding/Sentinal/README.md

 ---

+# Disclaimer

-**Disclaimer:** DWYN is an open-source bot created by people who are just experimenting.
+DWYN is an open-source bot created by people who are just experimenting.
 In the case of something going wrong, the developers or contributors to this GitHub repository cannot and will not be held accountable.
 By using this software, you agree to these terms.